equk/unsplash-js-search/README.md

 The whole idea / challenge to this is to show how much you can do with vanilla javascript

+No frameworks or templating languages were used eg: react, jsx, handlebars.

 ### notes

 > Unsplash API Terms (Attribution)